Hepsibeth Hemenway

 Hepsibeth Hemenway portrait by artist Henry Woodwand.
 In 1895 this portrait was displayed in the Worcester Historical Museum.

 Hepsibeth Hemenway (March 25, 1763 - Feb.
 17, 1847) was a Nipmuc Indian known particularly as a baker of wedding cakes for the wealthy in Worcester, Massachusetts.
 During her early years she struggled as a laundress and cook to support her family yet towards the end of her life she became quite successful.
 She is remembered today primarily by older families as a great cook and for having an excellent hand in making wedding cakes.
-Her portrait now hangs in the Worcester Historical Museum to remember her for her achievements as an Indian woman.
+Her portrait now hangs in the Worcester Historical Museum to remember her for her achievements.

 Family and life

 On March 25, 1763, Lydia Bowman and Crosman became parents to their daughter Hepsibeth.
 Lydia was a Nipmuc Indian, and Crosman was a white man, making Hepsibeth a child of mixed race.
 Although Hepsibeth had both of her parents in her life on town records, she is listed primarily as the daughter of Lydia Bowman.
 This is due to the fact that it was illegal for an Indian woman and white man to be married at the time of her birth.

 Hepsibeth was 21 years old when she lost both of her parents.
 Her father, Crosman, died in the Revolutionary War and a few months later, in 1784, her mother, Lydia, died a pauper.
 Having to support herself, Hepsibeth worked as a servant for judge Timothy Paine and his family.
 She worked for this family until 1789 when she met Revolutionary War veteran Jeffrey Hemenway.

 In 1792, 29 year old Hepsibeth married Jeffrey Hemenway, a 53-year-old man of Indian and African-American descent.
 During their time as a married couple, they had eight children, six of whom survived to adulthood.
 In 1819, Jeffrey died, leaving Hepsibeth a widow at age fifty-six.
 Having to support her family by herself, Hepsibeth took in laundry, and also cooked and made wedding cakes.